Guide to Gamebooks by Genre

 I only found out about these in 2023, but they were published in the 80's.
 With a 7th added a few years ago.
 You play a character that can go from one book to another and back again, choosing what kind of adventures you want to get into.

+Each book has a very different tone, from seas in book 3 to samurai in book 6.
 My characters have died and lost their stuff many times, and you can see the changes in game design since when they were written.

 Vulcanverse by Dave Morris and Jamie Thomson